Welcome to the archive site for CANDASA; for current work (2020-2024) please visit our successor project, Food Prices

 For many years, food system researchers have focused on availability, access and cost of cereal grains, basic staples and other individual foods, total calories or adherence to specific dietary patterns, while research on the food system as a whole has added up foods based on their monetary value only, without reference to nutritional quality.
-Global measures such as the FAO’s Food Price Index reflect quantities traded on world markets, while a Consumer Price Index reflects the cost of foods currently consumed by a specific population, and neither reflects the healthy diets promoted by many policies and programs.
+Global measures such as the FAO’s World Food Price Index reflect quantities traded on world markets, while a Consumer Price Index reflects the cost of foods currently consumed by a specific population, and neither reflects the healthy diets promoted by many policies and programs.

-Changing Access to Nutritious Diets in Africa and South Asia (CANDASA) is an $800,000 investment over 3 years (Dec.
+Changing Access to Nutritious Diets in Africa and South Asia (CANDASA) was an $800,000 investment over 3 years (Dec.
 2017 – Dec.
 2020), jointly funded by the Bill & Melinda Gates Foundation and UKAid, implemented by the Friedman School of Nutrition at Tufts University with the International Food Policy Research Institute (IFPRI) and other research partners in India, Bangladesh, Ethiopia, Ghana, Malawi and Tanzania.
 The predecessor of CANDASA was the small IANDA research grant (£249,887 over two years, Sept.
 2015 – Sept.
 2017) to pilot this work in Ghana and Tanzania, and its successor is a much larger scaling-up project on Food Prices for Nutrition.